County of San Diego Independent Redistricting Commission

 The County’s district boundaries will change so the five County supervisors elected to represent those districts each serve about 650,000 residents and reflects the County’s diverse population.

-Fourteen people will be selected for the County's Independent Redistricting Commission.
+Fourteen people were selected for the County's Independent Redistricting Commission.
 The process will act independently from the influence of the Board of Supervisors and reasonably represent the County’s diversity.

-The application period closed on Friday, July 31 at 5 p.m.
 Thank you to the nearly 300 individuals that applied to serve on the County of San Diego's Independent Redistricting Commission.
-In accordance with California Elections Code Section 21550(c), the Clerk of the Board of Supervisors reviewed all applications and selected the 60 most qualified applicants from the pool of qualified applicants.
+In accordance with California Elections Code Section 21550(c), the selection process for individuals to serve on the Independent Redistricting Commission has been completed.
+For information about the Commissioners, please click here.

 Click to subscribe to updates about the Independent Redistricting Commission's work to redraw the Supervisorial boundaries.